 that we should go to the Gentiles and they to the circumcised

-Different fields of service do not mean different doctrinal positions for they preached the same gospel.
-The first-century church clearly targeted it’s mission fields.
-James, Peter and John pushed to the Jews.
+Different fields of service do not mean different doctrinal positions, for they preached the same gospel.
+The first-century church clearly targeted its mission fields.
+James, Peter, and John are pushed to the Jews.
 Paul and Barnabas went to the Gentiles.
 They clearly organized their evangelism approach.
 By dividing the job, they made a better endeavor.

 The church needs pillar leaders to uphold the truth.